Predictions of stellar occultations by TNOs and Centaurs in 2020

-This page presents the prediction of occultations by selected TNOs and Centaurs for January and February 2020.
+This page presents the prediction of occultations by selected TNOs and Centaurs for 2020.
 These predictions are made in the framework of Lucky Star project (led by B. Sicardy) and in collaboration with groups from Paris, Meudon, Granada and Rio.

 For specific campaigns, you can have a look to campaigns page.